star-whale/starwhale/example/speech_command/README.md

-Example of audio classification model trained on AG_NEWS dataset
+Example of audio classification model trained on SpeechCommands dataset
 -----------------
 This example will illustrate how to evaluate a pre-trained audio classification model on StarWhale(`version:0.2.0b8`) under 7 steps
 * Install StarWhale globally